About this course

 Build the skills you need for a career in archaeological research or the heritage industry with this flexible archaeology master’s.
 You’ll gain practical experience and benefit from our close ties with museums and organisations involved in commercial archaeology, heritage management and fieldwork.

-We’re ranked Top 30 in the world for archaeology (QS World University Rankings, 2019)
+We're ranked 7th in the UK for archaeology (QS World University Rankings by Subject, 2022).

 With this MSc in Archaeology you can personalise your studies to areas that interest you, without having to specialise in a particular area.
 We bring expertise together from across the University, including the National Oceanography Centre, Humanities, Medicine, Engineering and Winchester School of Art, to help you gain both scientific skills and cultural understanding through a range of optional modules.